Badlands Photography Workshops

 Transportation is done by car pool or on your own.
 Many people choose to divide up into groups based upon skill-level and subject shooting.
 In any case, you will have the freedom of travel in the group caravan or breaking out on your own at any time.

-*Laurie Hernandez may not be available for all 2016 workshops
+*Laurie Hernandez may not be available for the 2017 workshops

 $749.00 ($200.00 deposit due at registration) Meals, lodging and transportation are not included but room reservations will be made for you upon registration unless you specify alternate accommodations.